 Unsurprisingly, the official language of the country is German.
 More than 95 percent of the population speaks German as their first language, according to Angelo State University's Center for International Studies.
 Other languages spoken include Serbian in eastern Germany; North and West Frisian, spoken around the Rhine estuary; and Danish, primarily spoken in the area along the Danish border.
 Romani, which is an indigenous language, Turkish and Kurdish are also spoken.

 Christianity is the dominant religion, with 65 to 70 percent of the population identifying themselves as Christian.
-That number includes 24 million Catholics, according to CBS News.
-Muslims make up 3.7 percent of the population, according to Angelo State University, while 28.3 percent are unaffiliated or have a religion other than Christianity or Islam.
+That number is 29 percent Catholics.
+Muslims make up 4.4 percent of the population, while 36 percent are unaffiliated or have a religion other than Christianity or Muslim.

 German food and drink